 Check out this instructional video guide on how to catch snapper with soft plastics filmed locally in Port Phillip Bay

 Targeting Gummy Shark at Lorne

-We would recommend targeting gummy shark with a 7 foot 8-15 kilo rod paired with a 4000 to 6000 size reel spooled with 20 to 40-pound line.
+We would recommend targeting gummy sharks with a 7 foot 8-15 kilo rod paired with a 4000 to 6000 size reel spooled with a 20 to 40-pound line.
 Finished with a strong leader ranging from 40lb through to 60 pounds.
-Ideal rigs include a running sinker rig to single or double snelled rig or paternoster rig.
-You can use an Ezi rig attaching a sinker to the clip then tying on a pre-made double snelled rig.
+Ideal rigs include a running sinker rig single or double snelled rig or paternoster rig.
+You can use an Ezi rig attaching a sinker to the clip and then tying on a pre-made double snelled rig.
 Octopus or circle hooks from 5/0 to 7/0 are preferred for presenting chunks of salmon, trevally, squid, mackerel, Eel, mullet, pilchard, yakka’s, & garfish.

+Images of fish supplied VFA and DEPI.
+All other images and videos shown on the Lorne Artillery Rocks Fishing Guide are Fishing Mad originals.
 Thank you for visiting the Lorne Artillery Rocks Fishing Guide.
 If you feel this location guide is missing key information or needs any corrections made, then please let us know by emailing our team at firstname.lastname@example.org with specific details in the email.
 Please also feel free to share any fishing pictures you have from this location with us.
 Thank you